sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/release-notes/archived-releases/upgrading-v2-3-v2-2.md

 #### Retaining rate limiter functionality

 Tyk v2.3 introduces a new in-memory leaky-bucket *distributed* rate limiter, this is much more performant than the older rate limiter which hard-synchronised via Redis, and puts far less strain on a Redis instance or cluster than the old rate limiter.
-By default, Tyk v2.3 will switch to this rate limiter, however it is possible to retain the old behaviour by enabling it explicitly in the `tyk.conf` file:
+By default, Tyk v2.3 will switch to this rate limiter, however it is possible to retain the old behavior by enabling it explicitly in the `tyk.conf` file:

 ```
     "enable_redis_rolling_limiter": true